acgetchell/mundus-atrox/src/journals/twenty-second.md

 1. The Balor whips us again and does 10 HP damage.
 He attacks me and does 23 slashing damage and 14 lightning.
 A second hit does 22 slashing, and 16 lightning damage.
 2. *CoralKing* does 28 HP damage and a stunning strike misses.
-3. The Derro hits *CoralKing* for 23 HP damage, teleports next to *Benjamin* and does 24 HP damage.
+3. The Derro hits *CoralKing* for 23 HP damage, Teleports next to *Benjamin* and does 24 HP damage.
 4. *Calmul* gets hit but shoots and misses.
 5. *Tysnera* tries to use Hold Person but fails.
 6. *Avren* casts Mass Heal Wounds for 23 HP.